What Is a Home Study Within Foster Care and Adoption?

-Additionally, foster parents must undergo a background check.
+Additionally, foster parents and adoptive parents must undergo a background check.
 There are also interviews with the foster parents and other family members.

 What Are Unsafe Living Conditions?

 Most unsafe living conditions are relatively obvious.
 For instance, broken windows or stairs wouldn't be safe for a child.
-However, other hazardous conditions, such as mold and pests, aren't immediately apparent without a closer inspection.
+However, other hazardous conditions, such as mold and pests, are only apparent with a closer inspection.